Edward F. Welch Jr.: Naval career

 Welch was born on 13 November 1924 in Barrington, Rhode Island.
-He attended the University of Rhode Island and the Massachusetts Institute of Technology before enlisting in the U.S. Navy in 1943 during World War II.
-The Navy assigned him to the Naval Academy Preparatory School at United States Naval Training Center Bainbridge, Maryland, before he entered the United States Naval Academy as a member of the class of 1948.
-He graduated in 1947, however, with a Bachelor of Science degree, and after his commissioning that year he served in the Pacific aboard the destroyer USS Eversole (DD-789) and in the post-World War II occupation of Japan.
+He attended the University of Rhode Island and the Massachusetts Institute of Technology before enlisting in the United States Navy in 1943 during World War II.
+The navy assigned him to the Naval Academy Preparatory School at United States Naval Training Center Bainbridge, Maryland, before he entered the United States Naval Academy as a member of the class of 1948.
+He graduated in 1947 with a Bachelor of Science degree, and after his commissioning that year he served in the Pacific aboard the destroyer USS Eversole (DD-789) and in the post-World War II occupation of Japan.
 He attended submarine school in 1949, after which he served first in the submarine USS Sea Cat (SS-399) and then in the submarine USS Balao (SS-285) between 1949 and 1954.

 In the mid-1950s, Welch was personal aide to the Commander, Submarine Force, United States Atlantic Fleet (ComSubLant).
 He then served as executive officer of the submarine USS Grenadier (SS-525), which during his tour was awarded the Admiral Wright Award for forcing a Soviet Zulu-class missile submarine to surface in 1959.
 He then was commanding officer of the submarine USS Odax (SS-484) from 1959 to 1961.

 After leaving Odax, Welch studied international affairs at Harvard University, receiving a master's degree in public administration in 1962.
 From 1962 to 1964 he served in the Strategic Plans Division of the Office of the Chief of Naval Operations, then on the staff of ComSubLant from 1964 to 1966.
 He then attended the National War College in Washington, D.C., graduating in 1967, and commanded Submarine Division 42 at Charleston, South Carolina, from 1967 to 1968.